Hello everyone, my name is Ludvic R. and I am a professional guitarist as well as a private guitar tutor in Paris.

 You will find lots of advice on how to best hold your guitar pick, but at least make sure to only hold it between your thumb and index finger.

 You will also find many websites teaching you how to play guitar riffs, but for best results I recommend one-on-one tuition.
-You will get started a lot faster than through self-teaching.
+You will get started a lot faster with guitar lessons than through self-teaching.